-Project work includes crisis communications for U.S. Lacrosse in connection with the Duke lacrosse case, PR counsel for the family of Chandra Levy, national media relations for the “Intelligent Design” case (Tammy Kitzmiller, et al. v.
+Project work includes crisis communications in connection with the Duke lacrosse case, PR counsel for the family of Chandra Levy, national media relations for the “Intelligent Design” case (Tammy Kitzmiller, et al. v.
 Dover Area School District, et al.), creation of the social media policy and a social media strategy for BWI Marshall Airport, and publicity for ABC’s “Extreme Makeover: Home Edition.”

-In 2014 he served as head of the Social Media Command Center for Star-Spangled 200, the largest tourism event ever held in the City of Baltimore.
+He served as head of the Social Media Command Center for Star-Spangled 200, the largest tourism event ever held in the City of Baltimore.
 That work earned JD/PR an Award of Excellence in the PRSA Maryland “Best in Maryland” competition’s Social Media/Viral Marketing category.
 In 2015, he guided the social media strategy and implementation for the largest transportation project ever undertaken in the State of Maryland, the I-95 Express Toll Lanes.

 Davis is a recognized expert in social media, particularly how organizations can successfully integrate social media with traditional communications programs.
 In 2008, the Washington Business Journal wrote about his use of a then-new platform — Twitter — for public relations.
 He continues to be a speaker and workshop presenter nationally on the topic of social media.